 by Susan McCarthy

 Chances are that you can declutter your nightstand in the hour before you go to bed.
-You’ll go to sleep feeling a sense of accomplish and you’ll set yourself up for more relaxing nights when this small space is free of clutter.
+You’ll go to sleep feeling a sense of accomplishment and you’ll set yourself up for more relaxing nights when this small space is free of clutter.

 Even if your bedside table isn’t covered with stuff, you can still declutter it.
 There have been times, even with very few things on my bedside table, that I realized I still had unwanted and unnecessary items in this space.